w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-style.md

 status: exploratory
 ---

-The rendered text does not use a decorative or cursive font face.
+The rendered :term[text] does not use a decorative or cursive font face.